Come To An Information Session

-- In the Winter 2016 quarter, the 1st Year Core course is "Doing Democratic Public Administration."
-Visitors are welcome from January 14th (week 2) through March 3rd (week 9).
+- In the Spring 2016 quarter, the 1st Year Core course is "Policy, Finance and Budgeting for Public Administration."
+Visitors are welcome from April 7th (week 2) through May 26th (week 9).

-- Winter quarter 1st Year Core meets in the Seminar 2 building complex, "E" building, Room E1105 (ground floor).
+- Spring quarter 1st Year Core meets in the Seminar 2 building complex, "E" building, Room E1105 (ground floor).

 - Plan to get to campus by 5:40 to have time to park and make your way to class.
 Parking costs $2 -- cash only -- and the closest parking is in Lot C.

 For the Tribal Governance concentration/cohort: